 Maybe you have tried once, but enameling is difficult.
 Especially when you want to enamel larger surfaces.
-Therefore it is quite understandable that from the 3rd century BC on we find for instance in Mesopotamia (now Iraq and Iran) and in Egypt only small pieces of enamel jewelry, small enamel buttons for clothing, or other small decorative objects.
+Therefore it is quite understandable that from the 3rd century BC, we find for instance in Mesopotamia (now Iraq and Iran) and in Egypt only small pieces of enamel jewelry, small enamel buttons for clothing, or other small decorative objects.

 The Ancient Celts in Europe used the champlevé technique for making enamel jewelry around the 1st century BC.
 But we have not found many pieces of enamel jewelry either from the Near East, North Africa, or Europa since enamel is so delicate, that it breaks easily.
-And artifacts are rarer than enamel jewelry since enamel jewelry suffers less in daily use.
+Artifacts are rarer than enamel jewelry since enamel jewelry suffers less in daily use.

 The Byzantines improved the enamel technique and they were masters in making religious portraits of icons, using the cloisonné technique.
-And the nice part for them was that with using enamel they could ‘copy’ the gemstones, and the religious artifacts became cheaper.
+And the nice part for them was that by using enamel they could ‘copy’ the gemstones, and the religious artifacts became cheaper.
 And those objects could be bought by less fortunate people too.

 In the European Migration Period (400 AC) ‘Barbarian’ people flocked over Europe, coming from the Eastern Roman Empire.
 They brought the enamel technique to Europe, but they used also gemstones instead of only enamel.
 The red garnet was the symbol of Christ and together with the golden ‘dams’, their icons are unique.
 These people received enamel icons from diplomates and as gifts and they copied these beautiful icons.

-Limoges in France became the center of enameling in Europe from the 12th century.
+Limoges in France became the center of enameling in Europe in the 12th century.
 In Limoges, they did not make that much enamel jewelry, but more objects decorated with enamel.
 They developed the technique and their own style.

 China and Japan

-In China and Japan, the enamel technique was introduced too and the artist in those countries was excellent in making the most beautiful object, mostly pots, using enamel.
+In China and Japan, the enamel technique was introduced too and the artist in those countries was excellent at making the most beautiful object, mostly pots, using enamel.
 Using enamel for enamel jewelry was not so common in those days.
 Our days mostly cheap cloisonné enamel jewelry comes from China, although I am sure they can do much better than that.